 The logon attempt failed

-When JAMS runs a Job on an Agent, the Agent asks that JAMS authenticate itself.
+When JAMS runs a Job on an Agent, the Agent asks JAMS to authenticate itself.
 JAMS first tries using the account that the JAMS Executor service is running under (usually Local System).
 If the account of the JAMS Executor service cannot be authenticated, JAMS will then attempt to use the account the Job is going to run under (list on Submit Options tab of Job properties), that account is authenticated against the local machine and against Active Directory.

 This error may occur in rare environments when both attempts to authenticate fail.
 This may be due to a possible configuration issue in Windows, or when the Job is attempting to run on an Agent machine within its own Workgroup.

 The first step when users see this error is to verify that the account that the Job should run under on that Agent machine is correct.

 If users are still seeing the error after confirming that the Job is running under the proper credentials, the authentication between JAMS and the Agent can be disabled so that the Job will be allowed to start.
 To do so, edit the User.config file located on the JAMS Agent machine or the Common.config file located on the JAMS Scheduler machine.